 I hope my son's has improved by then! 🙂 If you're making a Cub Scout scrapbook, you can put the form in there too.

-Even if your Cub Scout isn't working on the Looking Back, Looking Forward adventure, this is a fun way to record his Cub Scouting career.
+This is a fun way to record his Cub Scouting career.

 What will you use the questionnaire for?